WAC Faculty & Staff

 enamubir@gmu.edu

-Esther Namubiru is a Graduate Assistant of Writing Across the Curriculum and teaches undergraduate courses in the English department.
-In the past, Esther has taught graduate and undergraduate academic-writing courses for non-native speakers of English and, as the 2018 Stearns Center for Teaching and Learning Fellow, designed curriculum to support faculty with multilingual writers in writing-intensive courses.
+Kerry Smith is a Graduate Assistant of Writing Across the Curriculum and teaches undergraduate courses in the English department.
+In the past, Kerry has taught undergraduate academic-writing courses at James Madison University and Virginia Military Institute, focusing on rhetorical theory and argumentation.